 The underlying pathophysiology in ACS is decreased blood flow to part of heart musculature which is usually secondary to plaque rupture and formation of thrombus.
 Sometimes ACS can be secondary to vasospasm with or without underlying atherosclerosis.
 The result is decreased blood flow to a part of heart musculature resulting first in ischemia and then infarction of that part of the heart.

 In the physical exam, general distress and diaphoresis are often seen.
 Heart sounds are frequently normal.
 At times, gallop and murmur can be heard.
 Lung exam is normal, although at times crackles may be heard pointing toward associated congestive heart failure (CHF).
 Bilateral leg edema may be present indicating CHF.
 The rest of the systems are typically within normal limits unless co-pathologies are present.
-Presence of abdominal tenderness to palpation should make the provider consider other pathologies like pancreatitis and gastritis.
-Presence of unequal pulses warrants consideration of aortic dissection.
-Presence of unilateral leg swelling should warrant work-up for pulmonary emboli.
+The presence of abdominal tenderness to palpation should make the provider consider other pathologies like pancreatitis and gastritis.
+The presence of unequal pulses warrants consideration of aortic dissection.
+The presence of unilateral leg swelling should warrant work-up for pulmonary emboli.
 Hence a thorough physical exam is very important to rule out other life-threatening differentials.

 The first step of evaluation is an ECG, which helps differentiate between STEMI and NSTEMI unstable angina.
 American Heart Association guidelines maintain that any patient with complaints suspicious of ACS should get an ECG within 10 minutes of arrival.
 Cath lab should be activated as soon as STEMI is confirmed in a percutaneous coronary intervention (PCI) center.
 Cardiac enzymes especially troponin, CK-MB/CK ratio is important in assessing the NSTEMI versus myocardial ischemia without tissue destruction.
 A chest x-ray is useful in diagnosing causes other than MI presenting with chest pain like pneumonia and pneumothorax.
 The same applies for blood work like complete blood count (CBC), chemistry, liver function test, and lipase which can help differentiate intraabdominal pathology presenting with chest pain.
 Aortic dissection and pulmonary emboli should be kept in differential and investigated when the situation warrants.